 This article will explore the symptoms of both appendicitis and gas and explore how to tell the difference between them.

-The most common symptom of appendicitis is abdominal pain that tends to:
+The most common symptom of appendicitis is abdominal pain that

 - begin near the belly button before moving lower and to the right

 - worsen when moving, inhaling deeply, sneezing, or coughing

 - be severe and feel unlike other pain the person has felt before

 Aside from abdominal pain, appendicitis symptoms also include:

 - nausea and vomiting

 - excessive gas or inability to pass gas

 - pain while extending the right leg or the right hip